n3ckl16/hk-dec-mod-parser/README.md

 # Parser for Hollow Knight's [DecorationMaster](https://github.com/a2659802/HollowKnight.Decoration) Mod
 In search of new custom levels, you can still run into old `global.json` files, which contain modifications for all locations combined.
 This is not the best approach for structuring changes if you want to edit a location separately from everyone else!
-Thank God now each change goes in a separate file that is specific to each location.
+For God's sake, now each change goes in a separate file that is specific to each location.

 But what about old files?
 Manually interweave everything into other *json* files... ?!
 Or do you want, on the contrary, to transfer all changes to *1 global* file?